Video: How to Fix a Running Toilet

 Unsnap the old flapper and take it with you to the store to find an exact replacement.
 In addition to the closest replacement, pick up a “universal” type.

-If you’ve completed the first three steps and your toilet still runs, chances are you have a worn-out flapper.
+If you’ve completed the first three steps and your toilet keeps running, chances are you have a worn-out flapper.
 Turn off the water, remove the old flapper and take it to the store to find an exact replacement.
 (Hardware stores often carry a wide variety.)
 Most flappers snap over ears on the overflow tube.
 Others have a ring that slips over the tube.

 Now here’s the catch.
 You may not find an exact match.
 The range of flapper styles has mushroomed over the last 15 years, and you may find 15 to 20 flapper options on the store shelf.
 Some packages include specific brand and model information (so note yours before you leave home).
 Others have a “universal” label.
 If you can’t find an exact replacement, try the closest one and pick up a universal type as well.
 They’re cheap, and the extra one just might save you a second trip to the store!
 (Avoid the “adjustable” types unless you’re replacing an adjustable one.)

 Install the new flapper and make sure it opens and closes freely.
 Then test it.
-If the water continues to run or runs intermittently, you’re not getting a good seal.
-Try a different flapper.
+If the toilet keeps running or runs intermittently, you’re not getting a good seal.
+Try a different flapper if the toilet won’t stop running.

 If you just can’t find a flapper that seals, consider replacing the entire overflow tube/flapper.
 On most toilets (two-piece), this means removing the tank.
 It’s not difficult and you don’t need special tools.
 It’ll take you about an hour, and you’ll avoid that expensive plumber service call.